-Our Team
+Our Staff

-Sanchia Sanday Coordinator
+• Sanchia Sanday

+Sanchia joined BDDF in November 2022 having previously worked in education, IT administration and sales support, various customer service and administration roles.
+She is really looking forward to this new opportunity and very excited to be working closely with the members and volunteers.
 Sanchia has lived in Basingstoke for most of her life and has two teenagers who attend a local school.
 She enjoys family time, travelling around the UK, especially Cornwall and visiting new places abroad.
 Other interests include walking, watching rugby and following F1 motor racing.

-Lizzie Brisco Fundraising Coordinator
+• Lizzie Brisco

 Lizzie is in the final stages of a PhD in Ecology, and will hopefully soon be a Doctor.
 She became disabled in her early twenties, and is passionate about helping to change attitudes around invisible illnesses and disabilities.
 She brings her data analysis and writing skills to her new role as our Fundraising Coordinator, and hopes for lots of funding success.